Merinthomas1223/Project1/README.md

 2. Player take turns to turn over two cards

-3. If player choose two cards with same picture, they they will keep cards and card disappear.
+3. If player choose two cards with same icons, they they will keep cards and card disappear.

 4. If the player chose different cards, card will turn facedown

-5. If the chosen cards are wrong it will display for few seconds before turn back.
+5. After selecting cards it will display icons for few seconds.

 6. Player will lose after 12 number of bad guesses